 I’d say use a tablespoon of the prepared kind, or a teaspoon of the spice mix.

-A lot of people eat this as a breakfast-for-dinner, but I like making it in the morning and enjoying it as a true breakfast.
+A lot of people eat these harissa eggs as a breakfast-for-dinner, but I like making it in the morning and enjoying it as a true breakfast.
 Depending on the day, I might use 2 teaspoons of the spice mix instead of just one.
 I’d suggest starting with one, tasting it, and adding more until it’s right where you like it.

 If you forget the crusty bread you might as well just go back to bed and start again tomorrow.